JacobStenson1/DragonSanctuary/README.md

 ## Overview
 DragonSanctuary - A mobile tycoon game currently in development, based around managing dragons in cages, tending to their needs and profitting from that (will be expanded on).

+See the game on my itch.io page - https://salazhar.itch.io/dragonsanctuary

 ## --

 None of the assets used in this project are owned by myself, they have all been taken from the Unity Asset Store.
 All rights to their respective owners.